istio/istio/samples/bookinfo/README.md

 ## Push docker images to docker hub

-After the local build is successful, you will need to push the images to docker hub.
-You may need to login to docker before you run the command using `docker login`
+After the local build is successful, you will need to push the images to Docker hub.
+You may need to login to Docker before you run the command using `docker login`.

 ```bash
 cd samples/bookinfo